MilanGligorijevic/React-Webshop/README.md

 # Technologies used

-TS, HTML, CSS, React and Public API for mocking products base.
+TS, HTML, CSS, Bootstrap, React and Public API for mocking products base.

 # Getting Started with Create React App